AERobert/HearChat/readme.md

 ### Disclaimer and limitations

-This extension is currently at a very early beta level and thus it should not be relighed on to work at all times.
-The underlying code relighs heavily on ChatGPT's current HTML structure, so any changes to that structure could break it parshally or completely at any time.
+This extension is currently at a very early beta level and thus it should not be relied on to work at all times.
+The underlying code relies heavily on ChatGPT's current HTML structure, so any changes to that structure could break it partially or completely at any time.

 #### Installation